Authored by the expert who managed and guided the team behind the Chile Property Pack

 So, is now a good time?

-This is not financial or investment advice; we don't know your personal situation, so please do your own research and consult professionals before making any decisions.
+This is not financial or investment advice, because we do not know your budget, income, debt, tax position or personal plans, so you should always do your own research.

 Is it smart to buy now in Concepción Region, or should I wait as of 2026?